 What We Paid: EUR 1.10 (regular), EUR 1.50 (large)

-If you enjoy a good sandwich like I do, then you’re going to love Porto.
-Listed below are some of the most recommended sandwich shops and restaurants in the city.
+If you enjoy a good sandwich like I do, then you’re going to love this city.
+Listed below are some of the most recommended sandwich shops and restaurants in Porto.

 6. Gazela Cachorrinhos da Batalha

 This little sandwich shop was the first place we visited in Porto.
-They’re one of the best places in the city to have cachorrinhos, which are sandwiches made with crusty bread, sausage, and cheese brushed with a spicy sauce.
+They’re one of the best restaurants in Porto to have cachorrinhos, which are sandwiches made with crusty bread, sausage, and cheese brushed with a spicy sauce.
 You can think of it as a type of Portuguese hot dog.

 Apparently, so did the late great Anthony Bourdain who featured Gazela in the Porto episode of Parts Unknown.
 Like many places he puts on the map, his framed picture was hanging proudly on the shop’s wall.